g0pinath/az-fs-bkp/README.md

 ToDO

  - Comprehensive error logging and consolidate the reports across all the nodes and email it.
- - Scale in the nodes after the cronjob has completed, after the backup job, only 1 node should be running - node0.
  - Implement strategy to store deleted files - store the file index daily in an Az table and compare it next day.
  - Store daily results in an Azure table or elsewhere so its easy to query and get a report on demand.
  - Handling failures - run backups against file shares on an ad-hoc basis.